Frequently Asked Questions

-On vertical mounting, is it okay to mount your motors both shaft up and down?
+On vertical mounting, is it okay to mount your electric motors both shaft up and down?

 Yes.
-In general, motors up to 445T frame can be mounted vertically shaft up and down.
-Motors installed vertically must be protected from weather conditions.
-Larger motors are horizontal operation only.
+In general, electric motors up to and including 447T frame can be mounted vertically shaft up and down.
+Electric motors installed vertically must be protected from weather conditions, especially water penetration e.g. drip covers installed for shaft down outdoor operation.
+Larger electric motors are horizontal operation only.
 See individual product pages for details.

-On motors, are the fans UNI or bidirectional?
+On Elektrim motors, are the fans UNI or bidirectional?

 All NEMA motors are equipped with bidirectional fans.

-Is it better to install a DE roller bearing on the motors?
+Is it better to install a drive-end (DE) roller bearing on electric motors?

-It depends on the application.
-A DE roller bearing is always preferred for belted drive applications.
+It depends on the electric motor application.
+A drive-end (DE) roller bearing is always preferred for belted drive electric motor applications.
 In direct coupling applications, always use ball bearing motors.

-What kind of bearings do you use on your motors?
+What kind of bearings do you use on your AC motors?

 What kind of grease should I use to re-grease your bearings?

-We use lithium grease in our regreasable bearings, e.g. POLYREX® EM or other equivalent mineral motor grease.
-Please look to manual for details and regreasing schedule.
+We typically use POLYREX® EM grease in our regreasable bearings.
+Please look to individual product manual for specific details and regreasing schedule.

-Do I have to re-grease the bearings of a new motor?
+Do I have to re-grease the bearings of a new electric motor?

-It depends on how long the motor was stocked.
-Every motor with regreasable bearings which has been stocked for over 6 months has to be re-greased before usage.
+It depends on how long the electric motor was stocked.
+Every AC motor with regreasable bearings which has been stocked for over 12 months has to be re-greased before usage.

-It depends on the motor’s RPM and usage.
-Regreasable bearings should be re-greased according to the recommendation in the manual of that particular motor.
+It depends on the electric motor’s RPM and usage.
+Regreasable bearings should be re-greased according to the recommendation in the manual for that particular electric motor.

-Where is the junction box located on your Metric motors?
+Where is the junction box located on your Metric IEC motors?

-What does IM B35 mean for Metric motors?
+What does IM B35 mean for Metric IEC motors?

 It means that the motors are equipped with D-Flange and Feet.
-Other descriptions are as follows: IM B3 = Footed, IM B34 = C-Face and Footed.
+Other common descriptions are as follows: IM B5 = D-Flange without Feet, IM B3 = Footed, IM B14 = C-Flange without Feet, IM B34 = C-Face and Footed.

 At what frame does the factory begin locking the shaft before shipment?

-NEMA motors starting from 320T frame and Metric motors starting from IEC200 frame have shafts locked prior to shipment.
+NEMA motors starting from 320T frame and Metric motors starting from IEC 200 frame have shafts locked prior to shipment.
+It should be removed from the shaft before energizing the motor.

-We offer removable feet on our motors as follows: 20N series 324T frame and up; Metric 20M and 40M series up to IEC132 frame.
-Metric 20M and 40M series from IEC90 - IEC112 frame also have rotatable feet.
+We offer removable feet on our AC motors as follows: 20N series 324T frame and up; Metric 20M series up to IEC 160 frame.
+Metric IEC 90 - IEC 112 frame also have rotatable feet.

 Do you offer brake motors with flanges?

 Yes.
-NEMA and Metric Brake motors are offered with all the same flanges as standard motors.
+NEMA and Metric Brake motors are offered with all the same flanges as our standard electric motors.

 Can I convert your standard NEMA motor to F2 position?